feefo customer trust

 Experience the Irish culture in the heart of Belfast, sample tasty Irish food and drink, enjoy Belfast's nightlife, or follow in the footsteps of the saint himself on the St Patrick's trail.

-Full schedule for Belfast: https://visitbelfast.com/ideas/st-patricks-day-in-belfast/
+Full schedule for Belfast: https://visitbelfast.com/event/st-patricks-day-parade-2025/

 St Paddy's Day Highlights in the US

-St Paddy's Day festivals and parades are also very widely enjoyed in the US.
 In all major cities, you will stumble across Irish pride on the day, and there are many fun and wonderful 'St. Patty's Day' (as some like to call it!) events planned for this year.

 St. Paddy’s Day in New York City